nuuuwan/news_lk3_data/README.md

 When President Ranil Wickremesinghe announces his candidacy, we will hear people sing of dark times

-“For every complex problem, there is a solution that is clear, simple, and wrong.”
+“For every complex problem, there is a solution that is clear, simple, and wrong.” – H.L.
+Menken

 ‘Sustaining Stability’ is the oxymoronic title of the recent panel discussion organised by the Central Bank.